-NHS England is responsible for ensuring that an application for inclusion onto England's performers lists shall be received, checked and processed in a consistent manner by their directly employed staff or by their primary care support services.
+NHS England is responsible for ensuring that an application for inclusion onto England's Performers Lists is managed in a consistent manner.

-The medical director, or delegated officer with appropriate clinical advice, will assess each application against the inclusion criteria taking into account the information and declarations provided by the performer along with any other information the team has in its possession that it considers relevant.
+The Medical Director, or delegated officer, with appropriate clinical advice for the type of application, will assess each application against the inclusion criteria taking into account the information and declarations provided by the performer along with any other information the team has in its possession that it considers relevant.

-Where assessment reveals information of note or a concern arises, the medical director or delegated officer should refer the matter for consideration by the PLDP who will determine whether the application can be included on the performers lists in accordance with the regulations.
+Where assessment reveals information of note or a concern arises, the Medical Director or delegated officer should refer the matter for consideration by the PLDP who will determine whether the applicant can be included on the Performers Lists in accordance with the regulations.

-8.2 Movement of performers between and within regional teams
+10.2 Movement of performers between and within local teams